 “I love that feeling of waking up somewhere new, not quite knowing where I am or what the day ahead holds,” he says.
 “I remember one trip on safari in South Africa, we arrived in the pitch-black in the middle of the night, and woke up with this incredible view over a plain filled with thousands of wildebeest!
 It’s the joy of the unexpected that makes travel so intoxicating – and the anticipation of all the adventures I’ll have.”

 Holidays aren’t just about the time we spend away; planning, anticipating, researching and daydreaming about the adventure ahead are all part of the experience, too.

 It’s also been shown that holidays can actually affect our mood even before or after we get away, thanks to a phenomenon known as the ‘rosy view effect,’ reading, planning and watching videos about where we’re headed in the weeks or months before we actually go makes the positive feelings of the holiday itself last much longer.

 Action for Happiness champions the importance of maintaining a positive mindset, with plenty of academic ammunition to back its theories up.

-If there’s one lesson we can all surely take from 2020, it’s that we don’t necessarily need to be tied to our desks to get our work done.
+If there’s one lesson we can all surely take from the rise of remote working, it’s that we don’t necessarily need to be tied to our desks to get our work done.